Last Updated on July 7, 2023

 Next, Uniswap doesn’t require any personal details from its users.
 The only thing you need in order to trade tokens is a wallet address (again, an encrypted piece of code that doesn’t disclose your real identity).

 Finally, Uniswap stands out by being an Automated Market Maker rather than an Order Book exchange.
 This means that Uniswap functions as a smart contract that creates a liquidity pool of ERC-20 tokens and determines the price of these tokens based on algorithms that assess the available liquidity of the trading pair and let other users contribute to this liquidity.

 To choose the best market order, Balancer uses an automated selection process called Smart Order Routing.
 Again, the focus is on ERC-20 tokens that users swap directly between wallets without depositing any funds on Balancer.
 As a result, there’s no need for users to disclose their personal details or perform a KYC check.
-If you’re using Uniswap or Balancer, the best crypto wallet that supports ERC-20 tokens is MetaMask.
+If you’re using Balancer or Uniswap, Metamask is one of the wallets you can consider using.

 The platform itself recognizes the existing risks with using new and experimental platforms such as Balancer.
 However, even though this is still a beta product, it has successfully passed three audits so far done by Trail of Bits, ConsenSys, and OpenZeppelin.

 Block DX is a decentralized peer-to-peer network built on the Blocknet Protocol that uses an order book that’s not tied to any central server.
 The platform is non-custodial which means there’s no one else in charge of your funds other than yourself.
 This, in turn, makes Block DX trustless and under no obligation to ask for users’ personal information.